This list of essential baking spices is a baker’s arsenal for creating extraordinary dishes that wow anyone who bites into them.

 Spice Questions

-How long do seasonings last?
-Over time, spices will loose their fragrance and potency.
+Over time, spices will lose their fragrance and potency.
 Whole spices will last longer than if they are ground.
-It is always best to buy smaller amounts of spices so they can be used as soon a possible for the best flavors.
+It is always best to buy smaller amounts of spices so they can be used as soon as possible for the best flavors.

 Just know what spices you use the most and buy smaller amounts of occasionally used spices.

-Can I use these spices for cooking?
-Spices are not just for baking and all of these spices are used for both cooking and baking in all types of dishes from around the world.
+We are used to baking with spices but most spices are used for both cooking and baking in all types of dishes from around the world.

 If you want to grind your own spices an electric spice grinder works the best.
 This grinder is also good for coffee and herbs.
 If you are using it interchangeably just make sure to really clean it between uses.